Roger Smee: Post-playing career

 Following his playing career, Smee moved into business.
 In May 1983, Oxford United chairman Robert Maxwell announced his intention to acquire a majority shareholding in Reading and merge Reading and Oxford into a club named Thames Valley Royals.
 Smee and Reading director Roy Tranter opposed such a merger and stopped Maxwell's plans following a boardroom vote at Reading between the Maxwell merger offer and a rival bid headed by Smee.
 In July 1983, Smee became chairman of Reading.
 During Smee's time as chairman, Reading reached Wembley for the first time, winning the 1988 Full Members' Cup Final as well as gaining promotion from the Fourth Division in 1983–84, winning the Third Division in 1985–86 and achieving the club's highest finish in 1987.
 In 1990, Smee was replaced as Reading chairman by John Madejski, as a result of the early 1990s recession.

 In 2013, Smee was awarded an MBE for his work with young people in Berkshire.

+Smee now spends much of his time on his duties as the President of Berkshire Youth, a youth charity based out of Berkshire that runs youth centres and detached youth work throughout West Berkshire and Reading.